mbari-org/auv-python/README.md

 The goals of this are:

+* Able to use for any Dorado class vehicle: Gulper, i2map, mapping
 * Enable ship-based local file based execution and production MBARI network
 * Decouple quick-look plot generation -- this code does only data processing
 * All available metadata written to netCDF attributes, including new XML cals